 All LG&E/KU, OMU, and EKPC, facilities will be monitored at 69 kV and above for thermal and voltage impacts.
-Also, if requested by the ad hoc study group, additional first tier control area facilities will be monitored at 100 kV and above for thermal and voltage impacts.
+Additionally all first tier TO facilities will be monitored at 100 kV and above for thermal and voltage impacts.
+Additional facilities may be monitored if requested by the Ad Hoc Study Group.

-3.3.7 Reliability Margins
+3.3.7 Reliability Margins for LG&E/KU Flowgates